cits3007/cits3007.github.io/assets/assignments/project-spec.md

 A description of this function can be found in the `crypto.h` header file.
 Briefly, it encrypts `plain_text` and writes the result into `cipher_text`; characters in `plain_text` that fall within the range `range_low` to `range_high` *are* encrypted, but everything outside that range is not -- it is simply copied directly into `ciphertext`.
-(Thus, we can specify for instance that text in the range `'A'` to '`Z`' is to be encrypted, but all other characters -- such as whitespace, punctuation, and lowercase text -- will be left as is.)
+(Thus, we could specify for instance that text in the range `'A'` to '`Z`' is to be encrypted, but all other characters -- such as whitespace, punctuation, and lowercase text -- will be left as is.)

-The `caesar_encrypt` function cannot fail: it always completes successfully if its preconditions are met.

 Example use of `caesar_encrypt`: